Self-Supervised Generative-Contrastive Learning of Multi-Modal Euclidean Input for 3D Shape Latent Representations: A Dynamic Switching Approach: Experiments

 Table~\ref{table:3} lists the classification result in comparison to other network architectures.
+Note that there are not many papers on image-voxel multi-modal methods for 3D shapes.
+Hence, we have included some other methods that used images or voxels solely as input for additional comparison.
 Compared to most other unsupervised learning method, we achieve better classification performance.
-Comparing to 3D-GAN, we outperform it on the ModelNet40 classification task and achieve competitive performance on the ModelNet10 classification task.
+Compared to 3D-GAN, our method outperforms it on the ModelNet40 classification task and achieves competitive performance on the ModelNet10 classification task.
 However, our method uses a much smaller latent vector of only 128 dimensions.
-3D-GANs use all features maps in the last three convolution layers, which makes the presentation for each 3D shape a 2.5 million dimensional vector as input for the classification.
+3D-GANs use all feature maps in the last three convolution layers, which makes the presentation for each 3D shape a 2.5 million dimensional vector as input for the classification.

 \textbf{t-SNE Visualization:} In order to visualize the learned latent representations, we use t-SNE \cite{Maaten2008VisualizingDU} to map the latent representations to a 2D plane.
 Figure \ref{fig:tsne} gives the visualization results. we use ModelNet10 for most t-SNE visualization experiments.
-Comparing Figure \ref{fig:tsne_1} and Figure \ref{fig:tsne_2}, we can observe that the switching scheme contributes to the inter-category classification while makes the intra-category clustering a bit fuzzy (all categories are a bit far from each other, while each category itself is a bit less clustered).
-Comparing Figure \ref{fig:tsne_2} and Figure \ref{fig:tsne_3}, we can observe that adding the contrastive loss term to SwitchVAE helps to the intra-category clustering, making the performance of the whole classification task mush better.
+Comparing Figure \ref{fig:tsne_1} and Figure \ref{fig:tsne_2}, we can observe that the switching approach contributes to the inter-category classification while making the intra-category clustering a bit fuzzy (all categories are a bit far from each other, while each category itself is a bit less clustered).
+Comparing Figure \ref{fig:tsne_2} and Figure \ref{fig:tsne_3}, we can observe that adding the contrastive loss term to SwitchVAE helps the intra-category clustering, making the performance of the whole classification task much better.
 Comparing Figure \ref{fig:tsne_3} and Figure \ref{fig:tsne_4}, we can observe that with a larger training dataset, even better feature clustering results may be achieved.
 The increased gaps between different categories can be clearly observed.

+\textbf{Fine-tuned Classification:} We additionally report the result of pre-train the encoder in a self-supervised manner with our SwitchVAE, then fine-tune it supervised with a simple classification head.
+The numerical results are reported in Table \ref{table:4}.
+For a better comparison, the result of the encoder directly trained supervised with the classification head is also reported.
+From the table, we can see that the voxel encoder can further improve its performance when pre-trained with our method before the training of supervised learning.